 As an information hoarder, I love to read and research new topics.
 Pregnancy was no different.
 I polled some friends, filled up my Amazon cart, and cracked the books.
+What to Expect When You're Expecting is incredibly popular, but I found it to be focused on unlikely negatives, and more scary than helpful.

 - Ina May's Guide to Childbirth is hard to beat.
 Ina May Gaskin is largely credited with the resurgence of midwifery in the United States and runs a birth center at the Farm commune in Tennessee.
 Skeptical of a commune resident in prairie skirts telling you about a process that will most likely take place in a hospital?
 She has authored many papers about childbirth and even has a delivery maneuver named after her.
 The first half is birth stories which show the wide range of "normal" birth experiences.
+I found it really helpful to read about people who had unmedicated births.
+Important note: Gaskin has said some really problematic things about Black perinatal health statistics and also about trans folks at times, though not in this book.
+As a white cis-het woman, the book was fine for me, but I would like a more inclusive option than this when I find it.

 - The Thinking Woman's Guide to a Better Birth by Henci Goer was really helpful to me.
 The author starts out stating that she clearly has a bias, but her bias is based on the conclusions drawn from all the research she did.
 That's what she covers in the book.
 It's not about telling you what to do, but offers the studies and statistics that help you make an informed decision about your care.